Title :

 Description :

 A treat for antiquarians and photographers, this 72-acre ancient necropolis in sandstone and marble reflects the architectural ambitions of the Gujarat sultans.
 Eminent Swiss-French architect Le Corbusier is said to have compared it to the Acropolis of Athens.
-The complex includes a mosque, mausoleums, palace, tank and pavilions that blend Islamic style domes and geometrical shapes blend with Hindu craftsmanship and motifs.
+The complex includes a mosque, mausoleums, palace, tank and pavilions that blend Islamic-style domes with Hindu craftsmanship and motifs.
 Visitors are expected to remove their footwear and cover their head with a piece of cloth before entering this sacred site.

 Title :